Real-time Inflation Forecasting Using Non-linear Dimension Reduction Techniques: Forecasting US inflation

-where $p_j(y_{t+h}|y_{1:t})$ denotes the $h$-step ahead predictive distribution of model $j$ and $\delta \in (0, 1]$ denotes a forgetting factor close to one.
-In our empirical work we set $\delta = 0.9$.
-Notice that if $\delta=1$, we obtain standard BMA weights while $\delta=0$ would imply that the weights depend exclusively on the forecasting performance in the last period.
+where $p_j(y_{t+h}|y_{1:t})$ denotes the $h$-month-ahead predictive distribution of model $j$ evaluated at $y_{t+h}$ and $\delta \in (0, 1]$ denotes a forgetting factor close to one.
+Intuitively speaking, the first equation is a prediction of the weights based on all available information up to time $t$ while the second equation shows how the weights get updated if new data flows in.

+In our empirical work we set $\delta = 0.97$.\footnote{\cite{koop2013var} find robust results over the interval [0.95,1].
+After optimizing over this set of parameter values we choose $\delta = 0.97$.} Notice that if $\delta=1$, we obtain standard BMA weights while $\delta=0$ would imply that the weights depend exclusively on the forecasting performance in the last period.

-\subsection{Forecasting Performance of Predictive Combinations from Dynamic Model Learning}
+\subsection{Forecasting performance of predictive combinations from dynamic model learning}

 Weights obtained by combining models according to their predictive power convey useful information about the adequacy of each model over time.
 In order to get a comprehensive picture of the effects of different model modifications, we combine our models and model specifications in various ways.